Ibiza excursions: Best beaches, markets, day trips & more

 This small, pretty, sandy beach cove is in the northwest of the island, backed by pine trees with a laid back feel and perfect shallow water.

-There are some facilities such as bathrooms and sun lounger rental, and one kiosk selling basic snacks but aside from that and a few other in-the-know beachgoers, this is a peaceful place to spend a day in Ibiza.
+There are some facilities such as bathrooms and sun lounger rental, and one kiosk selling basic snacks but aside from that and a few other in-the-know beachgoers, this is a peaceful place to spend the day.

 Ibiza may not have as many water parks as the nearby Balearic island of Majorca but it does have a place you can head to when you want to go kamikaze or throw yourself down a black hole as well as an alternative aquarium housed in an old lobster cave.